drivet/website/content/posts/2019/website-castle.md

 ## Level 2 - Posting Content

-As I've alluded to before, the IndieWeb is an attempt to make a social network out of the web itself but, more than that, it's an attempt to formalize, generalize and modernize the notion of a personal blog.
-Level 2 encapsulates this latter idea, and unlocking it requires adding different forms of content to your website.
+As I've alluded to before, the IndieWeb is an attempt to make a social network out of the web itself.
+More than that, however, it's an attempt to formalize, generalize and modernize the notion of a personal blog.
+IndieMark Level 2 encapsulates this latter idea, and unlocking it requires adding different forms of content to your website.

 Central to this idea are the twin concepts of [posts][6] and [microformats][7].
 A post is, very generally, a piece of chronologically